markmoxon/elite-source-code-library/versions/cassette/sources/original_sources/README.md

-# Original source code for the cassette version of Elite for the BBC Micro Model B
+# Original source code for the BBC Micro cassette version of Elite

-This folder contains the original source code for the cassette version of Elite for the BBC Micro Model B from Ian Bell's personal website.
+This folder contains the original source code for the BBC Micro cassette version of Elite from Ian Bell's personal website.

 ---